QY-W/Web_Dev_Projects/Calendar with User and Event Management/README.md

     -   _**Usability (5 Points):**_
         -   Site is intuitive to use and navigate (4 points)
         -   Site is visually appealing (1 point)

+	 -   _**Creative (5 Points):**_
+			-   Events are displayed within each date, click on date will show events.
+			-   Tags: When creating event, there are three tags: red, blue, green to be selected.
+			-   Create Group Event: When creating events, on the very buttom, id can be entered to create group event for others.
+For example :(38,41) spilted by comma if for mutiple user.
+			-   Share event: In the edit/share button, in the below section of

+TA: 100%